 Las Terrenas Peninsula De Samana, Dominican Republic Travel Guide

-Dominican Republic's main mobile providers are Claro and Altice.
-Both carry good coverage in Las Terrenas and surrounding areas.
+Dominican Republic's leading mobile operators are Claro and Altice.
+Both carry good coverage in The Terrenas and surrounding areas.
 Purchase SIM cards ("chip" or "tarjeta SIM") at international airports or official stores.
 Your passport is needed for registration.
 Ensure your mobile phone is unlocked before travel.
 Prepaid schedules are common plus budget-friendly.

 Spanish is the official language.
 Many in tourism speak English plus French.
 Outside these areas, Spanish communication is very useful.
 Locals appreciate efforts to speak their language.

-Making an effort to speak Spanish aids your interactions.
+Making an an effort to use Spanish aids your interactions.

 Enhance your airport experience and address trip interruptions.